 In the first instance, please contact the following members of staff who are responsible for your child in the following order:

-Both a list of Tutors and Heads of Year are available on the Pastoral Care Overview page of our website)
+Both a list of Tutors and Heads of Year are available on the Pastoral Care Overview page of this website)

 The Heads of Year may choose to escalate the issue to a member of the Senior Leadership Team.